danvk/aoc2023/README.md

 - Understanding that everything is passed by value and copied (including structs) was the key insight for understanding Zig.
 A slice is a struct with a len and a ptr, and these are copied when you assign to a slice.
 I think I had a similar insight about either Go or Rust in the past.
 - Hash maps are just hard to use in Zig since you have to think about who owns the keys.
 - It's interesting that structs can have private functions but not private fields.
 I guess this makes some sense since you have to be able to copy the bytes of a struct to use it.
+- There's no fundamental difference between closures and passing standalone functions + a context object.
+So why does Zig object to closures?
+Is this just a "nudge" away from using them?

+## Thoughts on this year's Advent of Code

+- This year was pretty hard.
+Definitely harder than the previous three years, probably on a par with 2019.
+Some of the early days were surprisingly hard/tricky, e.g. day 1, day 5, day 8, day 10, day 12.
+Then day 20, 21, and 24 were all challenging.
+- Some of the problem setup was a bit convoluted.
+I wonder how well AoC dealt with people using GPT to compete?

 ## References